Join Our Team!

 Applicants must also procure a teacher/mentor evaluation -teachers/mentors complete a short online assessment, accessible via the below button.
 Please choose someone who knows you quite well as your evaluator and can provide as full a picture as possible of your achievements, capabilities, and personality!

 In addition to submitting an online application, prospective ED LAW students must deliver a one-minute speech (the same speech that

 at one of our audition opportunities:

-using this link and we will look forward to seeing you then!
+the link that will appear here in early January and we will look forward to seeing you then!

 If you have a conflict with the audition options, please contact us and explain the conflict

 and we will do our best to schedule a time

 Admissions Speech Guidelines & Suggestions

 Your ONE-MINUTE MAX speech will address one of two prompts: